mono/roslyn/README.md

 installation as a subdirectory of `$PREFIX/lib/mono/xbuild-frameworks/.NETPortable/v4.5/Profile/`.

+## Build FakeSign

+FakeSign tool is needed during build and needs to be build as first step

+	`xbuild Src/Tools/Source/FakeSign/FakeSign.csproj`

 ## Run xbuild

 The compiler can be build using xbuild with

-    xbuild Src/Compilers/CSharp/csc/csc.csproj
+    `xbuild Src/Compilers/CSharp/csc/csc.csproj`

-The Roslyn compiler is called `csc.exe` and when built can be found in the top level `Binaries/Debug` directory.
+The Roslyn compiler is called `csc.exe` and once built it can be found in the top level `Binaries/Debug` directory.

 Workspaces